Skip Navigation

 Arthroscopic Surgery

-Arthroscopic surgery is a minimally-invasive surgical procedure that is used to diagnose and treat problems within the joints.
+Arthroscopic surgery is a minimally invasive orthopedic surgical procedure used to diagnose and treat problems within the joints.
 During arthroscopic surgery, a small camera called an arthroscope is inserted into the joint through a small incision.
-This allows the surgeon to see the inside of the joint without making a large incision, which can result in less postoperative pain and a quicker recovery.
+This allows orthopedic surgeons to evaluate and treat joint damage with less tissue disruption, which may help reduce postoperative pain and support faster recovery.

-At Sports Medicine & Joint Replacement Specialists, our surgeons are highly skilled in performing arthroscopic surgery of the knee, shoulder, elbow, and ankle.
-We routinely use arthroscopic surgery to diagnose and treat a wide variety of conditions.
-If you'd like to learn more about our arthroscopic surgery services from the best orthopedic surgeons in Pittsburgh.
+At Sports Medicine & Joint Replacement Specialists, our surgeons are highly skilled in performing arthroscopic surgery for knee(opens in a new tab), shoulder(opens in a new tab), elbow(opens in a new tab), and ankle(opens in a new tab) injuries commonly affecting athletes and active adults.
+We routinely use arthroscopic procedures to treat sports injuries, cartilage damage, ligament tears, joint instability, and chronic orthopedic conditions.
+Learn more about our arthroscopic surgery services from experienced orthopedic surgeons in Pittsburgh(opens in a new tab).

 Minimally-Invasive Joint Replacements